joec11/IS601_852_Midterm_Spring2024/readme.md

 * Data Directory (data):
     - Contains a calculations history csv file that stores calculations such as add, subtract, multiply, divide, and divide by zero.
+    - The pandas library is used to read the data from the csv file into a dataframe and write any data changes from the dataframe into the csv file.

 * GitHub Workflows:
     - Contains a python-app yml file that defines a workflow to install Python dependencies, run tests and lint with a single version of Python.